awsdocs/elb-user-guide/doc_source/migrate-classic-load-balancer.md

 Elastic Load Balancing provides three types of load balancers: Classic Load Balancers, Application Load Balancers, and Network Load Balancers\.
 For information about the different features of each load balancer type, see [Comparison of Elastic Load Balancing products](https://aws.amazon.com/elasticloadbalancing/details/#compare)\.

-**Migration scenarios**

-1. If you have an existing Classic Load Balancer in a VPC, verify that an Application Load Balancer or Network Load Balancer meets your needs and then migrate your Classic Load Balancer to one of these load balancer types\.
+If you have a Classic Load Balancer in a VPC, you can replace your Classic Load Balancer with an Application Load Balancer or a Network Load Balancer\.

-1. If you have an existing Classic Load Balancer in EC2\-Classic, verify that an Application Load Balancer or Network Load Balancer meets your need and then migrate your Classic Load Balancer to one of these load balancer types\.
-Otherwise, migrate to a Classic Load Balancer in a VPC\.
-You can leave your instances in EC2\-Classic and enable ClassicLink to link the instances to the load balancer VPC, or you can migrate your instances from EC2\-Classic to a VPC\.
+We are retiring EC2\-Classic on August 15, 2022\.
+If you have a Classic Load Balancer in EC2\-Classic, you can [migrate to an Application Load Balancer or a Network Load Balancer](#migrate-create-load-balancer) or [migrate to a Classic Load Balancer in a VPC](#migrate-step-by-step-ec2-classic)\.

 **Topics**
 + [Step 1: Create a new load balancer](#migrate-create-load-balancer)